Recent innovations in sustainable packaging

 “The paper in the bottle comes from sustainably managed forests.
 The sugar cane that becomes our cap needs only rainwater to grow.
 The bottle is 100% recyclable.”

-Kao is a global business which develops packaging for beauty and cleansing brands, with the average household in Japan holding an average of 40 products inside Kao packaging.
+Kao is a global business that develops packaging for beauty and cleansing brands, with the average household in Japan holding an average of 40 products inside Kao packaging.

 The business has recently taken huge strides in developing innovative solutions to its packaging by creating refillable products, which means that significantly less ‘hard plastic’ is used to package liquids such as hand wash, creams or shampoo.